Engineering-Research-and-Development/true-connector/README.md

 ### Validate protocol <a name="validateprotocol"></a>

+Forward-To protocol validation can be enabled by setting the property **application.enableProtocolValidation** to true.
+If you have this enabled please refer to the following step.

 Forward-To protocol validation can be changed by editing *application-docker.properties* and modify **application.validateProtocol**.
 Default value is *false* and Forward-To URL will not be validated.
 Forward-To URL can be set like http(https,wss)://example.com or just example.com and the protocol chosen (from application-docker.properties) will be automatically set (it will be overwritten!)</br>
 Example: http://example.com will be wss://example if you chose wss in the properties).

 If validateProtocol is true, then Forward-To header must contain full URL, including protocol.</br>